 Factoring agreements can be quite flexible, and you should always try to negotiate for the best terms possible.
 Renegotiation for a lower discount percentage is common in ongoing factor relationships; however, the most negotiable charges are often not the initial discount percentage, but other additional charges (such as a fee for expedited wiring of your cash price or an initial user fee) assessed by most factor companies.

 As an alternative means of filling a short-term gap in cash flows, factoring can be an effective--albeit sometimes expensive--solution.
 One way to be in a strong position to negotiate with a factor is to plan ahead and anticipate your cash gaps so you’re not ambushed by a crisis.
-Here’s a tool that can help you think through your cash cycles and avoid last-minute calamities.

-But if a cash flow crunch does happen, remember that you have options.
+If a cash flow crunch does happen, remember that you have options.
 And factoring is an overlooked one.